-The Edison, N.J., native is a 1980 graduate of Southern Connecticut State, where he earned a bachelor's degree in physical education and health.
-Ungerer and his wife Sylvia have three sons, Dominic, David and Dante.
+The Edison, N.J., native is a 1980 graduate of Southern Connecticut State, where he earned a bachelor’s degree in physical education and health.
+Ungerer has three sons, Dominic, David and Dante.

 DAVE UNGERER FILE Coaching History: 2013- Utah State - Special Teams Coordinator/Running Backs 2010-11 Washington State - Special Teams Coordinator/Running Backs 2009 Elon - Special Teams Coordinator 2007-08 Oregon State - Special Teams Coordinator 2003-06 Alabama - Special Teams Coordinator/Tight Ends 2002 California - Special Teams Coordinator/Tight Ends 2000-01 Lehigh - Special Teams Coordinator/Running Backs 1994-96 Maryland - Special Teams Coordinator/Running Backs 1992-93 Maryland - Strength Coach 1988-91 Holy Cross - Special Teams Coordinator/Running Backs/Strength Coach 1986-87 Davidson - Defensive Line/ Strength Coach 1985 Northeastern - Defensive Line 1983-84 Rutgers - Graduate Assistant/Defensive Backs

 Bowl Games: Utah State - New Mexico, 2014; Poinsettia, 2013 Oregon State - Emerald, 2007; Sun, 2008 Alabama - Music City, 2004; Cotton, 2006; Independence, 2006